A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Introduction

+Summarizing the above, we come to the conclusion that SPAI, PSAI($tol$) and RSAI($tol$) are costly and even impractical for double irregular sparse problems.
+Therefore, how to efficiently use the three preconditioning procedures to solve double irregular sparse linear systems is of great importance.
+We will focus this topic in the current paper.

-In order to implement SPAI and PSAI($tol$) efficiently and construct effective preconditioners for the column irregular sparse \eqref{equation}, making use of the Sherman-Morrison-Woodbury formula, Jia and Zhang \cite{Jia13b} have proposed an approach that transforms a column irregular sparse problem into some column regular ones with the same coefficient matrix and multiple right-hand sides, so that SPAI and PSAI($tol$) are efficient to implement for the regular sparse matrix, compared to them applied to the original column irregular sparse $A$ directly.
-Then an approximate solution of the original system with a prescribed accuracy is recovered from those of regular ones with the accuracy determined by the prescribed one for the original system.
-The numerical experiments in \cite{Jia13b} have indicated that such transformation approach speeds up the computational efficiency of SPAI and PSAI($tol$) applied to the original problem very substantially and SPAI improves its preconditioning effectiveness essentially.
-However, this approach does not treat row irregular sparse linear systems, for which SPAI, PSAI($tol$) and RSAI($tol$) are still costly, as pointed out previously.
+As is known from \cite{Jia15,Jia13b,Jia09}, a common and attractive feature of the aforementioned three procedures is that they can construct preconditioners $M$ efficiently for $A$ double regular sparse, among of which PSAI($tol$) is most effective and SPAI and RSAI($tol$) are comparably effective for preconditioning double regular sparse linear systems.
+For the column irregular sparse \eqref{equation}, making use of the Sherman-Morrison-Woodbury formula, Jia and Zhang \cite{Jia13b} have proposed an approach that transforms \eqref{equation} into a small number of column regular sparse ones with the same coefficient matrix and multiple right-hand sides, so that SPAI and PSAI($tol$) can construct preconditioners for the regular sparse problems much more efficiently than they do for \eqref{equation} directly.
+An approximate solution of the original system with a prescribed accuracy $\varepsilon$ is then recovered from those of the regular sparse ones with the accuracy determined by $\varepsilon$.
+The numerical experiments in \cite{Jia13b} have indicated that such transformation approach speeds up the computational efficiency of SPAI and PSAI($tol$) very substantially, compared to them applied to the original problem.
+However, the transformation approach does not suit for row irregular sparse problems, for which SPAI, PSAI($tol$) and RSAI($tol$) are still costly, as has been pointed out above.